ssiwan/KARMA/README.md

 * **Shadow Users**.
 We observed people using similar tools, shadowing real users in their work space and letting them lead the conversation.
 * **Contextual Interviews**.
 Leveraging our observations from shadowing users, we conducted contextual interviews to further identify and refine common needs, tasks, and concerns.
 * **Affinity Diagrams**.
-In response to the user research findings, the product team conducted a "popcorn-style" task analysis resulting in an affinity diagramming session to help priortize features for the first design iteration.
+In response to the user research findings, the product team conducted a "popcorn-style" task analysis resulting in an affinity diagramming session to help prioritize features for the first design iteration.

 See [Initial User Research](docs/InitialUserResearch.pdf) for additional details on these activities.

-The result of this research included a list of pain points that KARMA could be designed to resolve.
+The result of this research identified two key pain points that KARMA was designed to address.

 1. Get the user to their work right away
 2. Make “creating” an article easier